Differential $t\bar{t}$ cross-section measurements using boosted top quarks in the all-hadronic final state with 139 fb$^{-1}$ of ATLAS data: Background estimation

 This `ABCD' estimate assumes that the mistagging rate of the leading jet does not depend on how the second-leading jet is tagged, but in practice there are correlations between the mistagging rates of the two \largeR\ jet candidates.
-These correlations are measured in the background-dominated regions, e.g.\ a comparison the ratio of the numbers of events in regions F and E (representing the leading-jet top-quark-mistagging rate when the second-leading jet is top-quark-tagged) with the ratio of the numbers of events in regions C and A (giving the leading-jet top-quark-mistagging rate when the second-leading jet is not top-quark-tagged) gives the correction factor due to the correlation between top-quark-mistagging states of the two \largeR\ jets.
+The primary source of such mistagging correlations is between top-quark-tagging and $b$-tagging in the same jet.
+These correlations are measured in the background-dominated regions, e.g.\ a comparison of the ratio of the numbers of events in regions F and E (representing the leading-jet top-quark-mistagging rate when the second-leading jet is top-quark-tagged) with the ratio of the numbers of events in regions C and A (giving the leading-jet top-quark-mistagging rate when the second-leading jet is not top-quark-tagged) gives the correction factor due to the correlation between top-quark-mistagging states of the two \largeR\ jets.
 This results in a data-driven estimate of the number of multijet background events in region S given by

 where the italic letters again represent the number of observed events in that region after the subtraction of \ttbar\ signal events and the MC-predicted background events.
-The measured correlations result in a ${\sim}15$\%\ increase in the multijet estimate relative to the estimate assuming uncorrelated mistagging rates.
+The measured correlations result in a ${\sim}15$\%\ increase in the multijet estimate relative to the estimate which does not take into account these measured correlations.
+There is no significant jet-\pT\ dependence of these correlations.

 This background estimate depends on the assumed inclusive \ttbar\ cross-section, which is the NNLO+NNLL cross-section prediction described in Section~\ref{sec:datasets}.
 However, it was found that even a 20\% change in the assumed inclusive \ttbar\ cross-section would cause only ${\sim}1$\% change in the measured fiducial phase-space \ttbar\ cross-section, which is negligible compared to the uncertainty of the measurement.